nihui/dain-ncnn-vulkan/README.md

   -f pattern-format    output image filename pattern format (%08d.jpg/png/webp, default=ext/%08d.png)
 ```

-- `input0-path`, `input1-path` and `output-path` accept file path
+- `input0-path`, `input1-path` and `output-path` accept file paths
-- `input-path` and `output-path` accept file directory
+- `input-path` and `output-path` accept file directories
 - `num-frame` = target frame count
 - `time-step` = interpolation time
 - `tile-size` = tile size, use a smaller value to reduce GPU memory usage, it must be multiple of 32, default is 256
-- `load:proc:save` = thread count for the three stages (image decoding + dain interpolation + image encoding), using larger values may increase GPU usage and consume more GPU memory.
+- `load:proc:save` = thread count for the three stages (image decoding -> dain interpolation -> image encoding), using larger values may increase GPU usage and consume more GPU memory.
 You can tune this configuration with "4:4:4" for many small-size images, and "2:2:2" for large-size images.
 The default setting usually works fine for most situations.
 If you find that your GPU is hungry, try increasing thread count to achieve faster processing.
 - `pattern-format` = the filename pattern and format of the image to be output, png is better supported, however webp generally yields smaller file sizes, both are losslessly encoded

 If you encounter a crash or error, try upgrading your GPU driver: